Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Introduction

-In this work, we present an automated framework that generates Martini 3 coarse-grained models of small molecules with a range of heavy atoms from 2 to 126, directly from canonical Simplified Molecular Input Line Entry System (SMILES) strings.
-The framework uses a curated bead-mapping dictionary that links molecular fragments to Martini 3 bead types and automatically identifies rings, side chains, and functional groups through a rule-based analysis of the molecular structure.
-A hierarchical mapping strategy then assigns beads by prioritizing ring systems, followed by non-ring systems and chain fragments, enforcing molecular symmetry.
+In this work, we present an automated framework that generates Martini 3 coarse-grained models of small molecules with a range of heavy atoms from 2 to 172, directly from canonical Simplified Molecular Input Line Entry System (SMILES) strings.
+The motivation of Martini\_Mapper is to formalize and automate the application of these existing rules into a reproducible and extensible workflow suitable for large-scale molecular screening.
+The framework combines a curated bead-mapping dictionary with a hierarchical, rule-based mapping algorithm and integrates molecule-specific bonded parameters derived from xTB-based ensemble sampling.
+The algorithm automatically identifies rings, side chains, and functional groups through structural analysis, followed by prioritized hierarchical bead assignment that enforces molecular symmetry.
+Across six chemically diverse datasets, Martini Mapper generates 6,280 mapped topologies, including 1,689 systems for which bonded parameters were derived from xTB-based molecular dynamics sampling.
+To evaluate predictive fidelity, we benchmark the generated models against experimentally measured transfer free energies in multiple solvent systems (hydrated octanol, hexadecane, and chloroform), together with structural validation via solvent-accessible surface area (SASA) comparisons against atomistic reference structures.
+These validations demonstrate reasonable agreement across chemically diverse systems.
 Our framework produces GROMACS-compatible coordinate and topology files in a fully reproducible and simulation-ready form, thereby enabling scalable high-throughput model construction.
-To evaluate its predictive fidelity, we benchmarked the generated models against experimental partition (water–octanol) free energy, which demonstrates excellent performance for a wide variety of target structures within Martini parametrizations.
-Finally, we report current limitations and outline future directions toward extending chemical space and incorporating adaptive parametrization strategies.
-In essence, our model establishes a reproducible foundation for data-driven coarse-grained modeling, facilitating applications in drug discovery, polymer–drug assembly, and biomolecular condensates, while paving the way for adaptive parametrization strategies that extend Martini 3 to broader chemical space.
+Finally, we report current limitations and outline future directions of Martini\_Mapper.
+In essence, our model establishes a reproducible foundation for data-driven coarse-grained modeling, facilitating applications in drug discovery, polymer–drug assembly, and biomolecular condensates.